Labour Party president Nigel Haworth: I have acted professionally

 "I am not resigning.
 I am going to look at my situation as the process develops.
 If I have been found at fault, I will consider my position."

-The 19-year-old complainant told The Spinoff that she had outlined her claims of sexual assault to the party, but Haworth rejected that.
+The 19-year-old complainant told The Spinoff that she had told Haworth of her claims of sexual assault during a meeting in a private room at Wellington Central Library, and then told the party's investigating panel both verbally and via email.

 "The serious allegation of a sexual assault, outlined in The Spinoff article and in other media, was not provided to the president and acting general secretary at a meeting in the Wellington Central Library or subsequently to the Labour Party Investigation Panel," he said in a statement this afternoon.